-(1) Because the Core Sleeves will invest primarily in shares of the Underlying Funds it is expected that all transactions in portfolio securities for the Core Sleeves will be entered into by the Underlying Funds.
+Because the Funds will invest primarily in shares of the Underlying Funds it is expected that all transactions in portfolio securities for these Funds will be entered into by the Underlying Funds.

 The Funds did not pay soft dollar commissions, nor did they hold any investments in securities of their regular broker-dealers, for the fiscal year ended December 31, 2020.
-During the fiscal years ended December 31, 2020, 2019 and 2018, the Funds paid the following in brokerage commissions: